Computational Dating for the Nuzi Cuneiform Archive: The Least Squares Constrained by Family Trees and Synchronisms: Adding kinships and identifying persons

 (6) We add the information in Section \ref{adding} We put the kinships and the identifications given in Section \ref{adding} to $V_{NPN2.2}$,

 and others.
 Then we have $V_{RNPN2}$, \cite{u2}.

 (7) We put all the kinship information and the document information of each person in $V_{RNPN2}$.
 Then we get RNPN2 \cite{u2}).
-For example in RNPN2, the person $\{(1260,1),(1260,5)\} \in V_{RNPN2}$ with the kinship information and document information is given as,
+For example, in RNPN2, the persons $\{(1260,1)\}$ and , $\{(1260,5)\}$ are the same person (Section \ref{criteria}), given by $\{(1260,1),(1260,5)\} \in V_{RNPN2}$ and written with the kinship information and document information as, {